d2a4u/sqs4s/docs/documentation.md

 #### High Level

+*NOTE:* All `xxxAsync` APIs are not suitable for FIFO queue because internally, the client pulls multiple messages from SQS in parallel, hence, the ordering might be lost.

+##### produce

-- `produce` produce a message to SQS
+Produce a message to SQS

+##### batchProduce

-- `batchProduce` produce messages to SQS in batch operation
+Produce messages to SQS in batch

+##### consume

+Read messages from SQS queue as T, for each message, apply process `process` function and automatically acknowledge the message on completion of `process`.

+Suitable for FIFO and non-FIFO queue.
+The message is acknowledged one by one instead of batching.

+##### consumeAsync

+Parallel read messages from SQS queue as a Stream of T, for each message, apply process `process` function and automatically acknowledge the messages in batch.

+##### dequeue

-- `consume` consume messages from SQS as a fs2 Stream, only acknowledge the message only when it has been processed
+Read messages from SQS queue as a Stream of T, automatically acknowledge messages **before** pushing T down the Stream.

-- `consumeAsync` consume messages but making multiple calls to SQS in parallel
+Suitable for FIFO and non-FIFO queue.
+The message is acknowledged one by one instead of batching.

+##### dequeueAsync

-- `dequeue` get messages from SQS as a fs2 Stream but acknowledge right away
+Parallel read messages from SQS queue as a Stream of T, automatically acknowledge messages BEFORE pushing T into the Stream.

-- `dequeueAsync` get messages but making multiple calls to SQS in parallel
-- `peek` peek for X number of messages in SQS without acknowledging them
+##### peek

+Read N messages from the queue without acknowledge them.

+##### read

+Similar to `peek` but return also a ReceiptHandle to manually acknowledge messages and return up to `maxRead` number of messages.

+##### reads

+Similar to `read` but return a Stream of `ReceiveMessage.Result[T]` which can be used to manually acknowledge messages.

+##### readsAsync

+Similar to `reads` but read messages in parallel.

+##### ack

+Acknowledge that a message has been read one by one.

+##### batchAck

+Batch acknowledge that messages has been read.